moding-il/bizdoc.core/README.md

 ## References

-BizDoc rely on [Hanfire](https://docs.hangfire.io/) for background tasking.
-You can add your long-running or periodic tasks using this library.
-Administrative control available in /hangfire url on the app web server.
+BizDoc rely on [Hanfire](https://docs.hangfire.io/) for background execution.
+You can add your long-running or periodic jobs using this library.
+Administrative control available in /hangfire url on your web app server.

 BizDoc uses [Syncfusion](https://www.syncfusion.com/angular-ui-components) for charting.
-If you wish to add charts to your custom components, we strongly recommand you consider using this library.
+If you wish to add charts to your custom components, we recommand using this library.
 Licensing required.

 If you use the currency exchange rate job, register at <http://data.fixer.io> and set the appropriate options in startup.cs.

 Issus can be submitted [here](https://github.com/moding-il/bizdoc.core/issues).

 > Product updates are released through npm and Nuget packages.
-Kepp your project updated!
+Kepp your project up to date!